pnavarrc/howto-git-bisect/README.md

 ## The Problem

-You notice that in the most recent commit (let’s say `4a4e`), a feature is not working, and you remember than at some point in the past (let’s say commit `f8a4`) is was working just fine.
+You notice that in the most recent commit (let’s say `4a4e`), a feature is not working, and you remember that at some point in the past (let’s say commit `f8a4`) it was working just fine.
 The task is to find out which commit introduced the bug.

 ## The Solution: Git Bisect